vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 ## Anatomy of a market proposal
 In this section, the [full proposal template](#templates) has been divided into sections to provide more details on what you need to submit.

-There are a number of fields required for proposing a market, to ensure that it has all the necessary details and research behind it to be a well-functioning market.
+There are a number of fields required for proposing a market to ensure that it has all the necessary details and research behind it to be a well-functioning market.

 The general shape is as follows:
 <NewMarketJSONOverview />